Organization: MetroParks of Butler County

 - Ability to meet and deal with all members of the general public in a professional, helpful, civil and fair manner, and serve as a goodwill ambassador for MetroParks of Butler County at all times.

 - Ability to operate personal computers, scanner and common office equipment.

 - Ability to follow MetroParks policies in Employee Guide and other policies as applicable.

 Required Education and Experience:

-• A valid driver’s license with an acceptable motor vehicle record allowing insurability by the park district’s current vehicle insurance carrier under existing coverage provisions at the time of employment and thereafter.
-Candidates may not have more than 4 total points (or equivalent penalty) issued by a recognized licensing authority for driving-related violations on their driving record at the time of employment.
+- A valid driver’s license with an acceptable motor vehicle record allowing insurability by the MetroParks’ current vehicle insurance carrier under existing coverage provisions at the time of employment and thereafter.
+Candidates for employment may not have more than 4 total points (or equivalent penalty) issued by a recognized licensing authority for driving-related violations on their driving record at the time of employment and thereafter.

 The position functions and responsibilities are illustrative only and do not represent all the duties or tasks to be assigned or performed by an employee with this position title.